-The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2021).
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2022).
 In addition, we have outlined these responsibilities in Appendix D.

-12. Safer Recruitment
+12. Safer Recruitment (please also see separate policy)

 Our school operates safer recruitment procedures including making sure that: